Hirurawa/QuickWheel/README.md

 - **Global Hotkey Hook:** Listens for Tab globally (background process).
 - **Input Interception:** "Eats" the trigger key so it doesn't affect active windows (prevents accidental tabbing).
 - **Mouse Trap:** Locks the cursor inside the wheel radius while open to prevent accidental clicks outside.
-- **Quadrant Detection:** Mathematically calculates 4 slices (Top-Right, Bottom-Right, Bottom-Left, Top-Left).
+- **Slice Detection:** Mathematically calculates which slice the mouse is in.
 - **JSON Configuration:** Loads commands dynamically from `settings.json`.
 - **Visual Overlay:** Transparent, borderless WPF window that centers on the cursor.